hanifkumara/portfolio-expressjs/README.md

 # Inventory Management & Online Store API
-This API is for Telegram App where private chat or group chat in realtime
+This API is for Inventory Management & Online Store App where private chat or group chat in realtime

 ## Built With
 * [Node.js](https://nodejs.org/en/)